tangly-team/tangly-os/net.tangly.ui/readme.md

 The component is using records and requires **Java 14 or higher**.

-Currently we are moving at the bleeding edge of our components.
+Currently, we are moving at the bleeding edge of our components.
 Therefore to build and execute the ERP application please

 ```shell
     mvn jetty:run
 ```

 The initial username and password are 'administrator' and 'aeon'.

+The file _application.properties_ in _.../main/resources_ directory tailors the configuration of the application, mainly the location of data.
+The file contains comments for new users.

 The Maven POM file is used to build the application and run it because the Gradle Jetty plugin crashes.